DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. _user-animation:
 User Animation
 ^^^^^^
-Much of the movement is calculated automatically by LC as the vehicle is following the path.
+Much of the movement is calculated automatically by LC as the vehicle is following the path - This includes: Steering, Wheel Rotation, Suspension, Camber/Castor.
-User Animation is the animation that the user needs to animate to get the desired vehicle motion.
+User Animation is what the user needs to animate to make the vehicle move like desired.
 Handles in the viewport are used to animate this.

 ..  figure:: img/IMG_UserAnim.png
     :alt: UserAnim